niranjankala/niranjankala.github.io/_posts/2024-04-19-leveraging-consul-for-service-discovery-in-microservices-with-net-core.md

 ```bash
 dotnet new webapi -n ServiceDiscoveryTutorials.CatalogApi
 ```
-Next, configure the API to register with Consul upon startup.
+Next, configure the API to register with the Consul upon startup.
 Add the Consul client package to the project:
 ```bash
 dotnet add package Consul
 ```